pschaus/book_lepl1402/source/part1.rst

 Simple For loops
 ----------------

 There are two different ways how for loops can be used.
-The simple for loop is often used to do something with each element of an array (or list.
-We will learn more about lists later):
+The simple for loop is often used to do something with each element of an array or list (We will learn more about lists later):

 ..  code-block:: java